What and why?

 Outcomes and Impact

-Participants will engage in a structured blend of learning formats tailored to the specific context and needs of families, in order to:
+Participants will engage in a structured blend of learning formats tailored to the specific context and needs of families, to:

 Advisory Group